Exclusive with Former Steelers Defensive Coordinator Tim Lewis on AAF and Steelers, 1995-2003

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail

-First, can you let me know a little nit about what you’ve been doing since your time in the NFL?
+First, can you let me know what you’ve been doing with yourself since you retired?

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail